Independent Living+: Your path to active aging

 Westerleigh PARC resident, Bette has been at the Westerleigh since it opened, making the move from Sidney, BC with her husband.
 The move to West Vancouver brought Bette closer to family and freed her and her husband from the burden and expense of maintaining a house.

 On a typical day, you’d be hard pressed to keep up with Bette.
 One of her favourite resident activities is the weekly bus trip to local events or points of interest.
 “I’ve learned more about Vancouver since we moved over here than I ever knew existed because of those bus trips.
 They’re wonderful,” she says.

-Although Bette finds great joy in participating in many of the activities that Westerleigh PARC has to offer, one activity she always makes time for is meditation.
-In fact, she started a healing circle at Westerleigh PARC after reading the book The Power of Eight by Lynne McTaggart.
-Bette gathers a group of eight residents to meditate and practice mindfulness together.
+No matter how busy she gets, one activity Bette always makes time for is meditation.
+In fact, after she read the book The Power of Eight by Lynne McTaggart, she gathered a group of eight residents to meditate and practice mindfulness together.
 “I’ve been meditating for over 40 years.
 It’s just a wonderful way to relax and to calm yourself down.”Next: Cathy, Artist and Dog Lover